LCA-EET/Lichdom/README.md

 Note that configuration options in this section ONLY apply to Lich characters from this mod and NOT to enemy/NPC Liches!

+**How many Crowns of the Lich should be for sale in Sister Garlena's shop?
+(In-Game Configuration Option - Only applies to Liches made after this option is set)**
+- One (Default)

+- Two

+- Three

+- Four

+- Five

+- Six

+**Lichdom Monetary Cost Per Transformation (Install Option)**
+- 120,000G (Default)

+- 100,00G

+- 75,000G

+- 50,000G

+- 40,000G

 **Lichdom Monetary Cost Per Transformation (In-Game Configuration Option - Only applies to Liches made after this option is set)**
 - 120,000G (Default)